szstonelee/redisoo/use.md

 RENAME user 'redis'@'localhost' to 'redis'@'192.168.64.%';
 ```

-TIP2: MySQL server bind ip address may be 127.0.0.1, you can changed it to 0.0.0.0
+TIP2: MySQL server bind ip address may be 127.0.0.1 (when first install, it is the default), you can changed it to 0.0.0.0
 ```
-sudo find /etc -name my.cnf (and go on to find the correct config file of MySQL) sudo vi <your MySQL server config file> and changed bind-address = 127.0.0.1
+sudo find /etc -name my.cnf (and go on to find the correct config file of MySQL) sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf (my linux search result) and changed bind-address = 127.0.0.1 to bind-address = 0.0.0.0 sudo systemctl stop mysql sudo systemctl start mysql
 ```

 You can set Redisoo like this